“Does Siri know when the world is going to end?”

 The dentist was amazed at the size of the tooth, he was just gob-smacked.
 You know it’s a big tooth when a dentist in New York City is shocked by it!
 If you have me on Facebook you may have already seen the pictures, but if not, here they are.
 Scroll past this quickly if you have a weak stomach…

 The sadomasochist even asked me if I wanted to keep it!
 He was going to show me the hole in my gum, too, but I pointed out that I’d rather not know.
 We walked home and it was about a block away from our apartment that the anaesthetic began to wear off.
 About half an hour after that I was in sheer agony.
 The painkillers hadn’t kicked in yet and I couldn’t do anything, putting ice on was painful, sitting hurt, laying down hurt.
-I ended up taking sleeping pills to try to knock myself out and went to bed, the only time I can remember something more painful than this was when my appendix burst!
+I ended up taking sleeping pills to try to knock myself out and went to bed, the only time I could remember something more painful than this was when my appendix burst!

 Right now I look like Dwyane Wade and sound like Mike Tyson, but it’s nowhere near as painful as last night, but I can only eat soft foods for a while so I am absolutely starving.